 Why This Site Exists

-MiamiDade.Watch was launched to expose how Miami-Dade County — through its agency DERM — has systematically abused environmental regulations to devalue land, displace lawful owners, and undermine federal protections.
+MiamiDade.watch was launched to expose how Miami-Dade County — through its agency DERM — has systematically abused environmental regulations to devalue land, displace lawful owners, and undermine federal protections.
 These actions have not served the environment; they have served unchecked development and political convenience.

 The property at the center of this case — which I can personally attest to — is held in a Florida Land Trust.
 It has received continuous agricultural tax exemptions for decades and is officially recognized by the USDA Natural Resources Conservation Service (NRCS) as agricultural land, not wetlands.